quii/learn-go-with-tests/structs/readme.md

 ## Try and run the test

-Remember, work keep trying to run the test and let the compiler guide you toward a solution.
+Remember, keep trying to run the test and let the compiler guide you toward a solution.

 ## Write the minimal amount of code for the test to run and check the failing test output